Growing your business

 Open to Export is a community-based business service aimed at helping small and medium-sized enterprises to export.

-The EU have a useful one stop portal providing practical advice on how to do business in Europe.
+The EU has a useful one stop portal providing practical advice on how to do business in Europe.